jordanmccullough/paulrayner.github.com/source/_posts/2012-11-22-new-blog-with-octopress-and-github-pages.markdown

 ![Hosting Octopress on Amazon S3](hosting-octopress-s3.png)

-If you're using rbenv, as I was, then start with http://kvz.io/blog/2012/09/25/blog-with-octopress/
+If you're using rbenv, as I was, then start with [Blog with Octopress and Github Pages][26]

 As Wynn Netherland points out, [Octopress Classic is the new Kubrick][24], so customize your blog.
 Make it your own.
 Friends don't let friends stick with the Octopress default template.
 Take a look at some of the [Octopress "hidden" features][25].